privong/papers-in-markdown/README.md

 Note that the aastex62 template has the most descriptive information while the others are relatively bare-bones.
 Additionally, the necessary style files are *not* included in this distribution; you must obtain those from the relevant journal.

+Why not a single template for all journals (specifying in the YAML header which to use)?
+It's certainly possible, but it would add another level of `if/elseif/else` to the template and potentially complicate keeping the pandoc templates up to date.

 # Requirements

 ## Software